codydehaan/Cody-deHaan-Capstone/README.md

         WIN = True  # User wins
     ```

-### 19. Check Violation
+19. Check Violation

     ```sh
     if MOVING and LIGHT_COLOR == "red":  # If moving is True during "red" GAME_OVER = True  # Game is over
     ```

+### 20-23: Rendering & Display

 **Sections 20-23 manage how the game looks on-screen during play.
 A repeating background surface is drawn to simulate a road, while the car image stays in place.
 A bounce animation gives the car a more lively motion effect while it's moving.
 The current traffic light color is rendered in the corner, and the game displays how many "miles" remain until the player gets home.**

-### 20. Draw Scrolling Background
+20. Draw Scrolling Background

     ```sh
     SCROLL_X = SCROLL % width  # Creates a variable that loops 999-0